chriscrsmith/chriscrsmith.github.io/research.md

 ![splicing](assets/img/splicing.jpg)

-With Dr. Nolan Kane and colleagues, I found differentially-spliced mRNA isoforms between wild and domesticated sunflowers (*Helianthus annuus*).
-My study is one of the first to explore transcriptome-wide splicing differentiation between closely related, non-human populations using next-generation sequencing.
-Most domesticate-associated splice forms were present in the wild population, suggesting they arose from standing variation and gained frequency during the domestication process, however several appeared to have introgressed from other wild sunflower species.
+With Dr. Nolan Kane and colleagues I found differentially-spliced mRNA isoforms between wild and domesticated sunflowers (*Helianthus annuus*).
+Ours is one of the first studies to explore transcriptome-wide splicing differentiation between closely related, non-human populations.
 Next, I discovered incorrectly-spliced transcripts in hybrid sunflowers.
-The erroneous transcripts negatively affected seedling growth rate, and many were regulated by multiple alleles with nonadditive interactions.
+The erroneous transcripts were negatively associated with seedling growth rate, and many were regulated by multiple alleles with nonadditive interactions.
 These findings suggest that splicing errors could be the molecular manifestation of small-effect genetic incompatibilities.
 To characterize the role of splicing in population divergence more generally, we must study additional diverging populations or species.
-In this research area, I am collaborating with the Kane Lab where we have identified divergent splice forms in a dune-adapted population of H. petiolaris.
+In this research area, I am working with the Kane Lab to study divergent splice forms in a dune-adapted population of *H. petiolaris*.

 ###### Relevant publications:
 Smith et al. 2018, *PNAS*\